Installing Mango Automation on a Windows computer is straightforward. This guide walks you through:

 <stoptimeout>300sec</stoptimeout>

-📖 Refer to the WinSW documentation for advanced service options.
+π Refer to the WinSW documentation for advanced service options such as log rotation and delayed start.